 What are the business advantages of using consumer panels?

 Companies use consumer panels to gain an advantage in the market and have the upper hand over rivals and competition.
 We’ve listed the top four benefits below:

-- More forward-thinking than regular customers: As consumer panel members have a goal, or a motive in mind to help the organization enhance the product, the feedback they give is often helpful.
-Moreover, panelists think out of the box and even suggest solutions to the problems they face.
-The inputs they deliver are useful and actionable.
+- More forward-thinking than regular customers: As consumer panel members have a goal or motive to help the organization enhance the product, the feedback they give is often helpful.
+Moreover, panelists think out of the box and even suggest solutions to their problems.
+The inputs they deliver are valuable and actionable.

 - Involve consumers and keep them interested: Consumers, especially the loyal ones, love to be heard.
 If the organization alters or enhances the products based on customer feedback, customers gain confidence in the brand.
 Most of them are just happy to be involved in the feedback process, as it makes them feel wanted, positively impacting their love for the brand.

-QuestionPro Audience possesses a panel of 22+ million respondents around the world.
-These panelists are pre-screened and mobile-ready to take part in various consumer research activities.
+QuestionPro Audience maintains a consumer panel of 22+ million respondents around the world.
+These panelists are pre-screened and mobile-ready to participate in various consumer research activities.
 Our extensive network of consumer audiences can give you the feedback you need to position your product better in the market.
 Tap into our consumer and specialty panels to grow your business by gaining actionable insights for your brand.
-Write to us at firstname.lastname@example.org to know more.

 Looking for a more personalized approach?
 QuestionPro’s got you covered! write to us at [email protected]